ay-ctrl/Website-for-Technical-Services/README.md

 ## 🎨 Customizing the Website

-ayda.site can be fully tailored to your brand:
+This site can be fully tailored to your brand:

 - **Logo & Colors**: Update site branding to reflect your identity.
 - **Text & Images**: Replace demo content with your business info.